 That’s it for my guide to staying safe in Playa del Carmen, Mexico!

-Playa is overall very safe to travel to and I hope this article gave you the information and tools you need to travel here with confidence.
+Mexico is safe generally, but requires precautions, and Playa del Carmen is no exception to this.
+Playa is overall a safe to travel to and I hope this article gave you the information and tools you need to travel here with confidence.

 Before you go be sure to check out some of my other popular articles: